symfony/symfony-docs/http_client.rst

 * ``getRequestMethod()`` - returns the HTTP method;
 * ``getRequestUrl()`` - returns the URL the request would be sent to;
-* ``getRequestOptions()`` - returns an array containing other information about the request such as headers, query parameters, body content etc.
+* ``getRequestOptions()`` - returns an array containing other information about the request such as headers, query parameters, body content, etc.

 Usage example::